Third-party validated (TestFort QA Lab, Dec 2025)

 Validated Performance Metrics

 Independently verified by TestFort QA Lab during a 1-hour GPU endurance test on NVIDIA H100 SXM, December 2025.
+Validation scope: non-linear function suite, cross-platform determinism, and GPU endurance.
+Validation of remaining function categories is in progress.

 Reliability & Compliance